.jpg)

 Abstract Submission Instructions

-Each institution can submit up to four abstracts.
+Each author can submit up to four abstracts.

-If your abstract is selected for presentation, you will be notified on or before June 1, 2024.
-You will be responsible for printing a poster version of your research abstract.
+If your abstract is selected for presentation, you will be notified on or before June 15, 2026.
+You will be responsible for printing a poster version of your research abstract and hanging it up on the designated display board before the Poster Session on Saturday.
+We will provide a fabric display board and pushpins for the posters.

 Your research team can decide which of your co-authors will be the presenting author if your abstract is selected for poster or oral presentation.
 If your abstract is selected, at least one of your co-authors must register to attend the conference in person to present the poster or oral presentation.